 At Audley Villages, we love hosting events and connecting with members of our community.
 Find more events here.

-Here are a few ways you can make this year’s Christmas the most wonderful time of the year, even if it ends up being a little quieter than planned.
+Whether you're planning a jam-packed Christmas or a quieter festive season, here are a few ways you can make this year’s Christmas the most wonderful time of the year.

 1. Visit a Christmas market or fair

 Christmas Markets are a time-honoured tradition for people of all ages to surround themselves in festivities.
 Take in the atmosphere as you indulge in mulled wine, handcrafted gifts, and freshly baked goods.
 Perhaps you could pick up a knitted scarf or some traditional Christmas sweets.
 Everyone loves to be treated at Christmas, so make sure you treat yourself too.

 While all Christmas decorations are wonderful, there’s simply no substitute for a decoration made by hand – so why not make your own?
 Buy some mistletoe, holly and ivy branches and make yourself a festive wreath, design your own Christmas baubles, or make your own advent calendar.
 The sky is the limit, and your decorations also make wonderful gifts for friends and family members alike.